NEUBIAS/training-resources/_modules/projections.md

   - "Understand the differences between projection modes such as max, sum, and mean"

 motivation: |
-  Viewing image data that has more than two dimensions is difficult, because computer monitors are 2-D. Thus, it often is very useful to project the data into a 2-D representation.
+  Viewing image data that has more than two dimensions is difficult, because computer monitors are 2-D.
+  Thus, it often is very useful to project the data into a 2-D representation.
   Of course, doing such a projection will loose information.
-Thus, performinig projections without compromising the scientific integrity of the data is not easy and should be only done with a sufficient understanding of the various methods.
+Thus, performing projections without compromising the scientific integrity of the data is not easy and should only be done with a sufficient understanding of the various methods.

 concept_map: >
   graph TD